Darxo/Hardened/README.md

 - Fix rare end-of-combat freeze, when clicking "It's over"
 - Fix named one-handed mace icon art not lining up with their sprite art
 - Fix world parties able to join the same fight multiple times
+- Fix the same Human being able to play the same sound effect twice in a row
+- Fix Non-Scaled Experience gained (e.g. via Event or Dismissing Brothers) still being scaled by XP effects on the receiving character
+- Fix **Goblin Wolfrider** having no `ShakeLayer` for `BodyPart.All` defined
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Every accessory now plays a default sound when moved around in the inventory